 External restrictions are still in place

 Some other things that have prevented people from returning to coworking spaces are the increase in external restrictions.
 For example, travel restrictions have meant there has been a decrease in business travellers using coworking spaces.
-On the flip side, for those who have been working in their home office for months with regular distractions, a coworking space is a great solution.
+On the flip side, for those who have been working in their home office for months with regular distractions, a coworking virtual office space is a great solution.
 Isolation has played a big part in many sole traders and freelancers returning to coworking spaces, despite an increase in external restrictions.

 At McCue house, all of our members will have access to our online member directory meaning that you will be able to collaborate easily.
 This will allow you to nurture your business relationships, and feel more involved in the freelance community.